 Your Story Matters

 We continually need stories from the families, volunteers, and professionals that we work with to raise awareness by sharing their perspectives and personal experiences with Alzheimer’s and other dementias.
 Stories in the media, articles, and letters to the editor are incredibly helpful to localize and show the importance of our work right here in Maine.
 If you are willing to share your personal experience with Alzheimer’s or other dementia, our staff can help coach and guide you through the process.
-For more information contact email@example.com
+For more information, please click here or contact Amy Angelo at email@example.com.

 About the Maine Chapter

 The Alzheimer’s Association, Maine Chapter serves the entire state and is here to help.
 We provide education and support to all those facing Alzheimer’s and other dementias including those living with the disease, caregivers, families, and health care professionals.
 We advocate for the needs and rights of those facing dementia.
 We work to advance critical research toward methods of treatment, prevention and, ultimately, a cure.

 Currently, more than 29,000 people in Maine are living with Alzheimer’s disease, and over 46,000 caregivers provide 68,000,000 hours in unpaid care.
 Visit alz.org/facts